-ATTENDANCE FEA COMPULSORY ATTENDANCE (LOCAL) Students in violation of the compulsory attendance law shall be reported to the District attendance officer, who may institute court action as provided by law. e- STUDENTS AGE 18 AND OVER A student who voluntarily attends school after the student's 18 th birthday shall be required to attend school until the end of the school year.
-HIGHER EDUCATION VISITS A student shall be excused for up to two days during the student's junior year and up to two days during the student's senior year to visit an accredited institution of higher educa- tion.
-A student shall be required to submit verification of such visits in accordance with administrative regulations.
-WITHDRAWAL FOR NONATTENDANCE The District may initiate withdrawal of a student under the age of 18 for nonattendance under the following conditions:: The student has been absent ten consecutive school days; and 2.
-Repeated efforts by the attendance officer and/or principal t locate the student have been unsuccessful. Ö For withdrawal of students 18 or older, see FEA(LEGAL).
-STUDENTS IN HOMESCHOOLS When the District becomes aware that a student is being or will be homeschooled, the Superintendent or designee may request in writing a letter of notification from the parents of their intention to homeschool using a curriculum designed to meet basic education goals of reading, spelling, grammar, mathematics, and a study of good citizenship.
-If the parents refuse to submit a letter of notification or if the Distribution has evidence that the school-age child is not being homeschoole within legal requirements, the District may investigate further and warranted, shall pursue legal action to enforce the compulsory at tendance law. ed I, if
+FEA (LOCAL) Students in violation of the compulsory attendance law shaported to the District attendance officer, who may institute action as provided by law.
+STUDENTS AGE 18 AND OVER A student who voluntarily attends school after the student's birthday shall be required to attend school until the end of school year.
+HIGHER EDUCATION VISITS A student shall be excused for up to two days during the student's junior year and up to two days during the student's junior year and up to two days during the student's junior year to visit an accredited institution of higher of tion.
+A student shall be required to submit verification visits in accordance with administrative regulations. udent's educa- WITHDRAWAL FOR NONATTENDANCE The District may initiate withdrawal of a student under the 18 for nonattendance under the following conditions:= age of 1.
+The student has been absent ten consecutive school and days; 2.
+Repeated efforts by the attendance officer and/or prin locate the student have been unsuccessful. ncipal to For withdrawal of students 18 or older, see FEA(LEGAL).
+STUDENTS IN HOMESCHOOLS When the District becomes aware that a student is being of homeschooled, the Superintendent or designee may reque writing a letter of notification from the parents of their inten homeschool using a curriculum designed to meet basic ed goals of reading, spelling, grammar, mathematics, and a si good citizenship. est in tion to lucation If the parents refuse to submit a letter of notification or if th has evidence that the school-age child is not being homes within legal requirements, the District may investigate furth warranted, shall pursue legal action to enforce the compu- tendance law. chooled er and, if

-DATE ISSUED: 9/24/20096/2007 UPDATE 8681 FEA(LOCAL)-A
+DATE ISSUED: 9/21/200926/2007 UPDATE 8681 FEA(LOCAL)-A